linl33/bohemia/guide/guide.md

 ```
 - Then, open the /etc/cloud/cloud.cfg file by running `sudo nano /etc/cloud/cloud.cfg` and change the `preserve_hostname` parameter from `false` to `true`.

+- If the file is not writable run `sudo chmod /etc/cloud/cloud.cfg`

 ### Installing Java 8

 - Run the following to install Java 8: `sudo apt-get install openjdk-8-jre-headless`